amdelamar/pm-theme/README.md

 And that's it!

 CSS `variables` make it easy to override colors.
-The `root` keyword just means it to set the variables globally.
-This CSS-only theme has been condensed down into **7 "core" colors** that make it very simple to use any colors of your choice.
-So take one of the themes above and overwrite these colors with your own.
-You can generate a pretty [color palette here](https://coolors.co/).
+The `root` keyword just means it will set the variables globally.
+These themes have been simplified down into **7 "core" colors** that make it easy to overwrite any colors of your choice.
+So take one of the themes above and set the colors with your own.
+You can also generate a pretty [color palette here](https://coolors.co/).

 ```css
 :root {